hopegardenuk/hopegarden.uk/content/english/definitions.md

 ## Community Assembly

-Community Assemblies are an effective and empowering way to build real participatory democracy into local decision making, through structured processes.
-A Community Assembly  brings communities of interest, or geographically based people, together in inclusive decision making.
-This process provides a safe and equitable space for decision making with radical inclusivity, active listening and trust in the process at its foundations.
+A Community Assemblies is an effective and empowering way to build real participatory democracy into local decision making through a structured process.
+It  brings communities of interest together in inclusive decision making.
+The process provides a safe and equitable space for decision making with radical inclusivity, active listening and trust in the process at its foundations.
 Trained facilitators and note-takers support participants in coming to consensus on shared goals.

 ### Three stage process